Wagin

 Wagin is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Wagin's cultural diversity was found to be below average, with 83.5% of its population being citizens, 85.6% born in Australia, and 97.1% speaking English only at home.
-Christianity was the main religion in Wagin, comprising 48.1% of people, compared to 49.0% across the Rest of WA.
-The top three ancestry groups were English (37.1%), Australian (33.0%), and Scottish (8.0%).
+Wagin was found to be below average in terms of cultural diversity, with 83.5% of its population being citizens, 85.6% born in Australia, and 97.1% speaking English only at home.
+The main religion in Wagin is Christianity, which makes up 48.1% of people in Wagin, compared to 44.6% across Regional WA.

 Frequently Asked Questions - Diversity